Social Icons

 Directed by Tom Shadyac

-The movie is a parody of Robert Louis Stevenson's book Strange Case of Dr Jekyll and Mr Hyde.
-They took the main theme of a man who takes a portion to be someone else, and drops everything else from Stevenson's book.
+The movie is a parody of Robert Louis Stevenson’s Strange Case of Dr. Jekyll and Mr. Hyde.
+It borrows the core concept—a man who takes a potion to become someone else—while dropping most other elements of Stevenson’s story.

 Coming to America (1988)